Squyr.

 Squyr is a bilateral cryptographic infrastructure for sensitive data — patient records, financial documents, identity proofs.
 Your data never leaves your server unprotected.
 Two locks on every piece of data.
 Both parties hold one key each.

-Squyr is a cryptographic protocol for healthcare data partnerships.
+Squyr is a cryptographic protocol for protecting sensitive data in motion.
 Identifiers are hashed client-side using SHA-256.
 Tokens are encrypted with bilaterally-derived AES-256-GCM keys.
 Nothing personally identifiable ever crosses between parties.

-Squyr was developed by Silver Mountain Ventures, LLC to enable healthcare data partnerships at production scale while staying compliant with HIPAA, BAA constraints, and state-level health privacy regulations.
+Squyr was developed by Silver Mountain Ventures, LLC to enable secure data partnerships at production scale while staying compliant with HIPAA, BAA constraints, and state-level health privacy regulations.

 Download Whitepaper ↗Hospitals send patient records over email.
 Lenders exchange tax returns through portals built in 2009.
 Companies store Social Security numbers because "that's how verification works."